Skip to main content

 Who should go, who should look elsewhere

 Skip it if the main reason for going out is a tasting-menu experience, a known chef, or award-backed cooking.
-In that lane, this page does not offer enough verified evidence to support a destination recommendation.
-The practical verdict is that Duke of Sussex is a sensible casual London option, not a splurge-led dining decision based on the information available here.
+In that lane, this venue does not offer enough detail to support a destination recommendation.
+The practical verdict is that Duke of Sussex is a sensible casual London option, not a splurge-led dining decision.

 For wider planning, use our full London restaurants guide to compare more food-led options, or check our full London bars guide if drinks are the real focus.
 Readers building a broader trip can also use our full London hotels guide, our full London experiences guide, our full London wineries guide.